lililuanluan/rocket/README.md

 Any other network partition-related field should not be modified by the user themselves.
 Custom partitions can be realized by modifying the boolean matrix `self.communication_matrix`, although it is not recommended to do so manually.

 ### System-level Automated Testing
-We have included some system-level automated tests.
+System-level automated tests have been included in the codebase.
 These can be run using `python -m tests.system_level`.
-Make sure Docker is running before you start the tests, to ensure correct execution.
+Make sure Docker is running before the tests are started, to ensure correct execution.